 Related post: Where To Eat In San Diego

-Alternative Sights For One Day In San Diego
+Alternative Sights For 1 Day In San Diego

-Here’s a few other things to do around San Diego that you can consider to mix and match for your one day in San Diego, or if you’re staying longer than a day.
+Here are a few other things that you can consider to mix and match for your one day in San Diego, or if you’re staying longer than a day.

 - Coronado Island – this charming island feels like a world away from San Diego, but is just across the bay.
 Head to Coronado Beach, where you can take off your shoes and walk along the pristine, gold-flecked sand.
 Walk around the hotel property and admire its wooden Victorian beach resort style (one of the only surviving examples in the country).
 Afterward, wander down Orange Avenue, the main drag where there are one-of-a–kind boutique stores and Clayton’s Coffee Shop, where you can get buttery French toast and spicy chorizo breakfast burritos.